wjoseph7/TinyTitansPublic/README.md

 In O'Shaughnessy's book the strategy with the largest long term returns was a micro-cap strategy called Tiny Titans (TT).
-I wanted to see if I could recreate these results myself and compare the robustness of TT to other benchmarks, especially to see how it compares when you factor taxes in.
+I wanted to see if I could recreate these results myself and compare the robustness of TT to other benchmarks, especially to see how it compares when we factored our tax rates in.

 # The Tiny Titans Strategy